LAStools/LAStools/bin/e572las_README.md

 -include_invalid       : include invalid points into target
 -set_scale [x] [y] [z] : quantize ASCII points with [x] [y] [z] (unit meters)
 -split_scans           : split output files by scan
+-split                 : split output files by scan -no_pose               : perform neither translation nor rotation -no_translation        : skip translation
+-no_rotation           : skip rotation
+-i                     : input e57 file
+-print_scan_count      : just print the number of scans and exit -scan 1 4 6 ...        : just process the given scans [1..n]

+Any other argument is used as filename if "-i" is not set and the argument does not start with '-':
+    e572las64 foo.e57

+### Basics
+-h            : print help output
+-help         : print help output
+-v            : verbose output (print extra information)
+-verbose      : verbose output (print extra information) -very_verbose : very verbose output (print even more information)
+-vv           : very verbose output (print even more information)
+-version      : displays the version number of the tool
+-license      : print license information

 ## License